changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 4. But we know that x = y so therefore the compiler can prove f(x) = f(y) by syntactic substitution
 5. Therefore the compiler can prove IsEqual(t1, f(x), f(x)) = IsEqual(t1, f(x), f(y))
-5. Therefore Refl(t1, f(x)) successfully type checks
+6. Therefore Refl(t1, f(x)) successfully type checks
 ```

-The exact same function body also lets us prove this new statement.
-The reason
-is that `not(not(x))` and `notNot(x)` are both able to evaluate in each branch
-of the `case` statement when applied to `True` and `False` and after evaluation
-the compiler observes that the results are syntactically identical.

 So far we've seen how to prove that two values are equal to each other.
 What
 about if we want to prove that two values are *not* equal to each other?

 Let's introduce a new keyword called `impossible` to our pattern matches.
 As
 we've seen, when pattern matching we introduce new equality constraints for our
 type checker.
-However, if the type checker detects that equality constraints are
+However, if and only if the type checker detects that equality
-self-contradictory, then we are allowed to write `impossible` on the right-hand
+constraints are self-contradictory, then we are allowed to write `impossible` on
-side, which will always type check with whatever the overall type signature is.
+the right-hand side, which will always type check with whatever the overall type
+signature is.

 ```
 function onlyIfXAndYAreEqual(